Lyniat/Dumb-e-Paper/log/index.md

 * changed code to oo code
 * crashes when calling destructor

-## February 7, 2018 by L.M. <a id="18-02-07"></a>
+## February 6, 2018 by L.M. <a id="18-02-06"></a>

-* removed constructors and destructors and made most functions static
+* changed code to oo code
-* updated repositorys
+* crashes when calling destructor

 ## TODO (might change)<a id="todo"></a>

 ### ❗ high priority️
-* measure time from ESP8266 (Arduino Code) on other devices
+* measure time from ESP32 (Arduino Code) on other devices
-* find and add possibility of automatically connecting to ESP8266 without reading IP from serial monitor
+* find and add possibility of automatically connecting to ESP32 without reading IP from serial monitor

 ### ❔ low priority
 * add possibility of uploading multiple sites